your cart

 Chinkiang Vinegar (known as Black Vinegar)

-Both Chinkiang vinegar (Chinese black vinegar) and rice vinegar is used in Chinese cooking; however, Chinkiang vinegar is perhaps the most favoured.
+Both Chinkiang vinegar (Chinese black vinegar) and rice vinegar are used in Chinese cooking; however, Chinkiang vinegar is perhaps the most favoured.
 As the name indicates, Chinkiang vinegar is much darker in colour and can be compared to dark soy sauce, and this rich colour comes from the long ageing process the vinegar goes through.
-Richness is also translated to its flavour which is somewhat tart, with undertones of malt and wood that set it miles apart from the fruity Korean rice wine alternative.
-It all depends on the flavours you want to achieve.

 Oyster Sauce

-This tasty sauce adds a little extra to every dish it is combined with, much like hoisin sauce.
-However, the differences between hoisin and oyster sauce are that the latter is far less sweet, boasting a rich umami flavour.
 We would recommend adding a splash of oyster sauce to simple dishes such as noodle soup to achieve a dish with much more depth.
 Alternatively, oyster sauce can be a key ingredient in marinades for chicken or BBQ pork.

 Dried Shiitake Mushrooms

 The shiitake mushrooms are added to Chinese dishes that require a little extra flavour; they can be characterised by their strong flavouring which is guaranteed to add an extra level to your dish.
-Many renowned Chinese dishes use this ingredient, such as hot and sour soup and egg rolls, and can even be used in noodle or braised meat dishes.

 Dried Chilli Peppers

 What kitchen is complete without a stash of dried chilli peppers to call upon to add a little kick to your meals?
 Dried chilli peppers are used in a wealth of cuisines for this sole purpose.
-Within Sichuan cuisine, there are a variety of dried chilli peppers to choose from, such as the spicy ones to the ones that add a smoky taste.

 Sichuan Peppercorn